-The Academy of Fine Arts has two professionally equipped galleries in central locations in Helsinki: Exhibition Laboratory and Project Room.
-The galleries regularly serve as the venues for exhibitions and events related to the Academy of Fine Arts and its studies, including the annual MFA Degree Show with the name Kuvan Kevät, which is the main event of the year.
+The Academy of Fine Arts has a professionally equipped gallery, Kuva/Tila, located in its main building Mylly in the lively Sörnäinen district.
+The gallery regularly serve as a venue for exhibitions and events related to the Academy of Fine Arts and its studies, including the annual MFA Degree Show with the name Kuvan Kevät, which is the main event of the year.
 Exhibitions are also organised in galleries owned by the academy’s various partners.

-As a Sibelius Academy student, you can book facilities of your own department as well as the classrooms that are in shared use between the departments and use them for studies, practice and study-related performances.
+As a Sibelius Academy student, you can book the facilities of your own department as well as the classrooms that are shared between the departments.
+You can use them for studies, practice and study-related performances.
 Apart from certain restrictions, you also have the right to book recording studios and performance halls for your own use.

-The Sibelius Academy has an instrument loan service for students and teachers and a collection of a bit over 200 instruments.
-No fee is charged for the loan, and the maximum loan period extends to the end of the ongoing academic year.
-The loan service is located in the same premises as the Instrument Workshop that serves students and staff members in questions related to the maintenance of instruments.
+The Sibelius Academy has an instrument lending service for students and teachers and a collection of a bit over 200 instruments.
+No fee is charged for the loan, and the maximum lending period extends to the end of the ongoing academic year.
+The lending service is located in the same premises as the Instrument Workshop, which serves students and staff members regarding the maintenance of instruments.
 You can also come to the workshop and work independently on your own projects under the guidance of the staff.
-The Workshop also offers courses on the making of instruments and related knowhow and maintenance.
+The Workshop offers courses on the making of instruments and related knowhow and maintenance.

 You can book rehearsal halls at the Theatre Academy for practice purposes, and there are five performance halls available for your artistic activities.
 There are also rehearsal and dance halls that can be used for performances.